mrbing47/Gradient-Colors/README.md

 # Gradient Color Generator

-This module allows you to get a gradient color based on iven colors and their percents.
+This module allows you to get a gradient color based on the given colors and their percents.

-The function takes two arguments, ie, `number` and `max` where `max` creates a range from `0-max` and `number` should be a value in that range.
+The function takes two arguments, i.e., `number` and `max`, where `max` creates a range from `0 - max`, and `number` should be a value in that range.

-## Usuage
+## Usage

 You need to pass an array with multiple color values and their percents (optional) to the function.
-These values can be send in following formats:
+These values can be sent in the following formats:

 ```javascript
 [